Small Pantry Makeover DIY (with Before + After)

 small pantry design

-The top shelf, which you can barely see in the photo below, stores our least used appliances since they’re the hardest to get to!
-(I keep a small foldable step stool in the lower cabinets)
+The top shelf, which you can barely see in the photo below, is fore the small appliances we don’t use often since they’re the hardest to get to!
+(I keep a small foldable step stool in the lower cabinets for when I do need to grab them!)

 We have easy access to our food storage and dry goods which are all in these large baskets and bamboo lid jars on the 1st and 2nd upper shelves!
 The white crock stores our granola bars.